 Subject to availability of funds, it is hoped these trends will continue.
-However, as noted above, because of the lockdown caused by COVID-19 most of the Trustees' tenants have been unable to trade and have requested rent concessions in one form or another.
+However, as noted above, because of the lockdown caused by COVID-19 some of the Trustees' tenants requested rental holidays at the beginning of lockdown in March/ April 2020.
+Terms were negotiated individually with each tenant with repayment of any benefit from a 'rental holiday' being repaid within an agreed timeframe.
 Income flows are significantly lower and in the immediate future very uncertain; how long this will continue remains to be seen.
 Faced with this and the possibility of being unable to cover the first calls on their resources from income for an unknown and possibly long period, the Trustees have reluctantly decided to conserve their reserves until future income flows show signs of revival.
 To comply with the terms of the Charity's scheme, this means reducing the grants awarded to local charities.
 Nevertheless, the Trustees are keen to support as far as is prudently possible local charities jeopardised and/or addressing needs arising from COVID-19 and have invited charities to submit applications for their consideration.
 However, the situation is fluid and decisions will be made in the light of events as they develop together with anticipated income and expenditure forecasts, which are regularly updated.
 As soon as the present crisis is over, the Trustees intend to adopt the same approach as before to the award of grants.